rebcabin/masr/specs.md

 `defmasrtype`.

-## 21.1.
-Original ASDL
+## Original ASDL

 ```c
 dimension = (expr? start, expr? length)
 ```

 The ASDL is imprecise.
-The real spec, realized only in secret C++ code, is that we have either both `start` and `length` or we just have nothing.
+The real spec, realized only in secret C++ code, is that we have either both `start` and `length` or we have nothing.
 MASR makes exposes this secret explicitly.

-## 21.2.
-Dimension-Content
+## Dimension-Content

 The next spec says that a `::dimension-content` is a collection of `::nat` with either two or zero elements.
-TODO Consider a regex-spec.

 ```clojure